Skip to main content

 • Rural electric co-operatives

-In line with its mission, the Michigan Infrastructure Office Technical Assistance Center is committed to providing technical assistance and educational resources for Elective Pay- eligible entities to help draw federal infrastructure money to Michigan's communities.
+In line with its mission, the Michigan Infrastructure Office Technical Assistance Center (TAC) is committed to providing technical assistance and educational resources for elective pay-eligible entities to help draw federal infrastructure money to Michigan's communities.

-Sign up here to stay up-to-date on what the TAC is doing to support eligible entities on Elective Pay.
+Sign up for updates on what the TAC is doing to support eligible entities on elective pay.

 Email your questions on Elective Pay to mieog-michiganinfrastructure@michigan.gov.